-Negotiating A Claim When Rear Ended By A Company Vehicle
+Negotiating A Claim When Rear-Ended By A Company Vehicle

 Ultimately, your personal injury settlement should reflect all circumstances surrounding your accident.
-Our staff will walk you through the demand package we are submitting to the insurance company to be sure you understand the process as we request settlement from the insurance adjuster.
+Our staff will walk you through the demand package we are submitting to the insurance company to be sure you understand the process as we request a settlement from the insurance adjuster.

-Investigating The At Fault Company
+Investigating The At-Fault Company

-Another distinguishing factor in rear end collisions involving commercial vehicles is the tendency for the personal injury law firm to employ an investigator to research the company’s history.
+Another distinguishing factor in rear-end collisions involving commercial vehicles is the tendency for the personal injury law firm to employ an investigator to research the company’s history.
 This investigation will include uncovering past accidents, corporate policies, and finally whether the company complies with state and federal regulations.
 In cases like these, quite often the case is as much about your injury as it is about the company’s failure to abide by the rules for doing business in the state.
 If a failure to follow those rules contributed to the accident, it becomes a key factor in achieving full value for your claim.